solana-labs/solana-program-library/token/README.md

 # Token program

-An ERC20-like Token program on the Solana blockchain.
+A Fungible Token program on the Solana blockchain.

-The project comprises:
+This program provides an interface and implementation that third parties can utilize to create and use their tokens.

-* The Rust on-chain program
+Full documentation is available at https://spl.solana.com

-* A JavaScript library to interact with the on-chain program
+Javascript binding are available in the ./js directory